sanjaysah101/Word-Yatra/WordscapesGamePlan/README.md

 ## Project Overview

-The Wordscapes Game is a mobile word puzzle game developed using React Native.
+The `Wordscapes` is a mobile word puzzle game developed using React Native.
 Players will solve puzzles by finding words from a set of scrambled letters.
 The game will feature multiple levels with increasing difficulty and a variety of themes.

 ## Directory Structure